 Some features that define Victorian costumes are corsets with boning, low-shoulder necklines, fitted sleeves, crinolines, and bustles.

 Hats and gloves were also required, for the sake of propriety.
 You’ll see some hats, in the pictures on this page.
 Please see the hats page, for more examples.

-1880’s couple.
-Same fabric used to make the dress and the vest.
-Coat, vest and dress made from patterns.
+This was an 1880’s couple.
+I used the same fabric to make her dress and his vest.
+The coat, vest and dress were all made from patterns.

 Victorian ballgowns with hoop skirts, made from the same pattern.
 One is more simple, to suit the woman’s style, with piping to flatter her figure.
 One is more embellished, with white lace on the bodice, hem & the edges of the sleeves, plus beaded fringe.